Electric toothbrush: Oscillating rotating

-The oscillating rotating toothbrush is a type of electric toothbrush which was introduced by Oral-B in the 1990s.
+The oscillating rotating toothbrush is a type of electric toothbrush which rapidly alternates its direction of rotation.
 This type of toothbrush is not shaped like a conventional manual toothbrush.
-Instead, it is made of a small round brush head that oscillates and rotates to remove plaque.
-The shape of the brush head is very similar to the prophylaxis hand piece used by dental professionals to remove plaque in the dental office.
-This design enables the bristles to reach further into the hard-to-reach areas between the teeth to remove plaque.
-Some versions of the oscillating rotating toothbrush also involve a pulsating motion which enables a more three dimensional clean.
+Instead, it is made of a small circular brush head that spins in both directions to remove plaque.
+This design enables the bristles to reach further into the interdental spaces between the teeth to remove plaque.
+Some versions of the oscillating rotating toothbrush also involve a pulsating motion, designed to aid in plaque removal.